 “Printing it out now.
 I am a mathy sort of person, but have spatial relation issues.
 I’m looking forward to trying my hand at knitting a shawl of my own design.”

-Shawl Geometry I: the math of shaping shawls for non-mathy people is a 92 page book with crystal clear instructions for 28 common shawl shapes from squares to triangles, to circles, to rectangles to half circles and more.
+Shawl Geometry Book One: the math of shaping shawls for non-mathy people is a 92 page book with crystal clear instructions for 28 common shawl shapes from squares, to triangles, to circles, to rectangles, to half circles and more.

 Each shape is presented clearly and concisely.
 You can pick up your needles and start knitting, or combine this book with your favorite stitch dictionary and start designing.